odelolajosh/Image-Crop-With-React-Guide/README.md

 This is not what we are developing but what I'm driving at is how to preview images from files.
 This is what the ReactImageCrop components needs to display the images selected.

-# Using the ReactImageCrop component
+# 8. Using the ReactImageCrop component
-Great Work! 💪 This is exactly have of our tasks.
+Great Work! 💪 This is exactly half of our tasks.
 Instead of the `img` tag for preview, we want the `ReactImageCrop` component for cropping 🥂.
 ```jsx
 // ...
 import ReactImageCrop from 'react-image-crop';